- Academic Programs

-To complete the ETSU Honors-in-Discipline Mathematics Program, a student must complete the 120 semester hours of work required for a B.S. in math.
+To complete the ETSU Honors-in-Discipline Mathematics Program, a student must complete the 120 semester hours of work required for a B.S. in Mathematics.
 The courses consist of

-- 42 semester hours of general education requirements,
+- 41-42 credit hours of general education requirements,

-- 34 semester hours of core math classes, 12 semester hours of math classes chosen from a specific math track (Mathematical Sciences, Mathematical Statistics, Quantitative Modeling, or Mathematical Education), and
+- 19 credit hours of core math classes, 24 credit hours of mathematics classes chosen from a specific mathematics concentration (Mathematical Sciences, Statistics, Computational Applied Mathematics, or Mathematics Education),

-- at least 18 semester hours of these classes must consist of honors math classes - 12 to 15 hours will be math classes which are "honors enriched" and 3 to 6 hours will be Honors Thesis (MATH 4018).
+- at least 18 credit hours of these classes must consist of honors math classes - 12 to 15 credit hours will be math classes which are "honors enriched" and 3 to 6 credit hours will be Honors Thesis (MATH 4018).

-A math major must complete the mathematics core requirements and then select one of four tracks: mathematical sciences, mathematical statistics, quantitative modeling, or mathematics education.
-Students planning to teach mathematics at the secondary level may choose the education track.
+A math major must complete the mathematics core requirements and then select one of four concentrations: mathematical sciences, statistics, computational applied mathematics, or mathematics education.
+Students planning to teach mathematics at the secondary level may choose the education concentration.
 In addition, such students must complete professional education requirements for secondary education students.
-Students planning to pursue careers in industry or a field that utilizes statistics should choose the statistics track, while those desiring a job in research or industry utilizing areas of mathematics other than statistics should choose the quantitative modeling track.
-Those intending to pursue a graduate degree in mathematics should choose the mathematical sciences track.
+Students planning to pursue careers in industry or a field that utilizes statistics should choose the statistics concentration, while those desiring a job in research or industry utilizing areas of mathematics other than statistics should choose the computational applied mathematics concentration.
+Those intending to pursue a graduate degree in mathematics should choose the mathematical sciences concentration.

-An Honors-in-Discipline Math Program Sheet (or "checklist") contains all of the requirements for both a B.S. in math as well as the extra requirements for the honors-in-discipline degree.
-You can use this sheet to plan your classes for each semester.
-You should make such plans with input from the Math Honors-in-Discipline coordinator and make sure that the coordinator has an up-to-date copy of your program sheet.
+You should make such plans with input from the Math Honors-in-Discipline coordinator and make sure that the coordinator has an up-to-date copy of your program of study.